Japan Stumble Gives Germany Fresh World Cup Hope - UrduPoint

 "We weren't dead yesterday and now we are still very much alive," said Costa Rica coach Luis Fernando Suarez, whose team will play Germany on Thursday.

 "Of course Spain will be tough but there is a good chance for us to win," he said.
 "We will be well prepared and will go into the match with confidence."
-Japan's defeat means Germany can breathe a huge sigh of relief, knowing they can now lose to Spain and still qualify for the knockouts if results go their way.
+Japan's defeat means Germany can breathe a huge sigh of relief, knowing they can now lose to Spain and still qualify for the knockout stage if results go their way in the final round of matches.

 The prospect of an early German exit -- four years after bowing out at the same stage at the 2018 finals in Russia -- was practically unthinkable before the tournament.

-Germany coach Hansi Flick said on Saturday his team had the quality to bounce back against a rampant Spain team, who obliterated Costa Rica.
+Germany coach Hansi Flick said on Saturday his team had the quality to bounce back against a Spain team who obliterated Costa Rica.

 "We have a team that has quality, that can implement the things (we are working on), and we are very positive about it," Flick said.